Why Can't I Pet a Service Dog? Why You Should Respect the Vest

 The Implications of These Comments

-I am of the opinion that words can have a very damaging impact on those they are directed at.
+Words can have a very damaging impact.
 As a service dog handler, I have actually become afraid of what comments I will receive when I go out and how I will manage these comments.

 The list above outlines 5 comments I have either personally received or heard others mention hearing or both.
 Let’s look at how each of these comments could affect the handler and the working dog.